CosmicMind/Material/README.md

 ## Welcome to Material

-Material is an animation and graphics framework.
+Material is an animation and graphics framework that is used to create beautiful applications.

 ## About Material 2